-It is something like 1 out of 7 American women have even heard of breast implant-associated anaplastic large-cell lymphoma (BIA-ALCL).
-Augmenting the breast was the top cosmetic surgical procedure in 2019 most often among women between ages 35-50.
-The United States was the top country.
-Breast implants can put a woman’s life in danger.
+Augmenting the breast was the top cosmetic procedure in 2019 usually among women ages 35-50.
+The United States was the top country for augmentation surgery.
+Breast implants not lifetime.

-National Breast Implant Awareness Month was founded in March of 2018 by The Implant Truth Survivors Committee.
-They are advocating to women for better information about breast implants and providing education on the risk involved with each type of breast implants.
+The National Breast Implant Awareness Month was founded in March of 2018 by the Implant Truth Survivors Committee.
+They are making a positive impact on women’s lives.
+Most importantly, assistance is provided with choosing informed decisions about breast implants.

 What are Breast Implants?